 - River Roost (Riverside): River Roost is a lounge that features Yeehaa Bob Jackson on the piano.
 It’s a great place to hang out and have a drink.

 - Scat Cat’s Lounge (French Quarter): Scat Cat’s is a Jazz-themed bar that serves up stiff cocktails and good Southern food.
+Most notable menu item is the Mickey Beignets in various amounts and flavors – we highly recommend getting these while you’re there.

 - Riverside Food Mill (Riverside): Riverside Food Mill is a large quick-service restaurant along the Riverside waterfront.